aidenybai/million-site/pages/functions/m.md

 There are three types of delta operations: `INSERT`, `UPDATE`, and `DELETE`.
 You can provide a specified index to select the position of the vnode's children to be inserted, updated, or deleted.

-- `INSERT` is used to add children before a selected index.\
+- `INSERT` is used to add children at a selected index.\
   **Syntax:** `INSERT(index)`\
   **Example:** `INSERT(0)`